Play the Songs

 Music samples provided courtesy of DRG Records and Sony/ATV.

-Esther attempts to hold the family dinner an hour earlier than usual, in order to give Rose some privacy to receive a long distance phone call from a wealthy suitor, Warren Sheffield, who is vacationing in New York.
-Mr. Smith insists on dinner at the usual time, and despite Katie’s quick pace the plan fails.
+Esther attempts to serve family dinner an hour earlier than usual, in order to give Rose some privacy to receive a long distance phone call from a wealthy suitor, Warren Sheffield, who is vacationing in New York.
+Mr. Smith insists on dinner at the usual time, and despite Katie’s quick pace, the plan fails.
 The whole family overhears Rose’s disappointing call.
-The tone picks up quickly, and we find ourselves at Lon’s going away to college party.
-Warren has returned from New York by now, and he and Rose sing the delightful duet A Raving Beauty.
-In Warren’s refrain, she is “winsome, wise and easy on the eyes”, and in Rose’s tongue-in-cheek refrain he is “wayward, bad and all kinds of a cad.”

 Songs by Martin & Blane published by EMI Feist Catalog, Inc.